Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 These types of moths in Oklahoma female will lay their eggs on twigs and branches of trees near urban centers, hatching them into small larvae with crosswise lines along their back after about two weeks.

-The larvae feed for several weeks before adulthood, forming very visible tent-like structures out of webs at branch tips as protection from predators.
+The larvae feed for several weeks before adulthood, forming very visible tent-like structures out of webs at branch tips to protect themselves from predators.

-These types of moths in Oklahoma feed mostly on fruit tree leaves and some ornamentals, making them a serious problem in residential areas if not handled properly, as they can quickly devour a lot of vegetation.
+These moths in Oklahoma feed mostly on fruit tree leaves and some ornamentals, making them a serious problem in residential areas if not handled properly.
+They can quickly devour a lot of vegetation.

-During their lifetime, they go through five stages – egg, larva/moth, pupae/cocoon, and adult moth – lasting between four to nine months.
+During their lifetime, they go through five stages—egg, larva/moth, pupae/cocoon, and adult moth—each lasting four to nine months.

 They are found mostly in eastern parts of North America, including Canada.

-Still, they have since spread to other parts of the continent due to liberal migration laws and major cities’ proximity to multiple countries contributing to their population growth.
+Still, they have since spread to other parts of the continent due to liberal migration laws and major cities’ proximity to multiple countries, which contribute to their population growth.

 30. Bagworm Moth

-The Bagworm Moth (Various spp.) is an interesting type of moth found throughout Oklahoma.
+The Bagworm Moth (Various spp.) is interestingly found throughout Oklahoma.

 These types of moths in Oklahoma have a fascinating life cycle that can last several months, depending on the species.

-The eggs are typically laid in May and will hatch in early June, with the larvae spinning their silken bags to feed and grow through late summer and into the fall.
+The eggs are typically laid in May and will hatch in early June.
+The larvae spin their silken bags to feed and grow through late summer and into the fall.

 The adult moths emerge from their bags soon after and will overwinter before laying new eggs the following spring.